kolyasav00/PetProject/README.md

 Have 2 fields:
 1. Parameters - no parameters in this type of HTTP Request and have only button "try it out".
    1.1.
 If you click button "Try it out" will appear 2 buttons: Execute(appear all table), Clear(clear field "Responses").
-2. Responses - show codes responce.
+2. Responses - show codes response.
    2.1.
-If you click button "Try it out" and next "Execute" will appear fields: curl, request url and server reseponse.
+If you click button "Try it out" and next "Execute" will appear fields: curl, request url and server response.
    2.2.
-Server reseponse have 2 columns: code and details.
-Column "code" show code responce; column "Details" have field response body and response headers.
+Server response have 2 columns: code and details.
+Column "code" show code response; column "Details" have field response body and response headers.

 #### Post
 Have 2 fields:
 1. Parameters - no parameters in this type of HTTP Request, have "Request body", "Example value" and button "Try it out".
    1.1.
-If you click button "Try it out" will appear 2 buttons: Execute(appear all table), after click "Execute" apeare button "Clear"(clear field "Responses"), field where need enter data.
+If you click button "Try it out" will appear 2 buttons: Execute(appear all table), after click "Execute" appeared button "Clear"(clear field "Responses"), field where need enter data.
-2. Responses - show codes responce.
+2. Responses - show codes response.
    2.1.
-If you click button "Try it out", enter data and click "Execute" will appear fields: curl, request url and server reseponse.
+If you click button "Try it out", enter data and click "Execute" will appear fields: curl, request url and server response.
    2.2.
-Server reseponse have 2 columns: code and details.
-Column "code" show code responce; column "Details" have response headers.
+Server response have 2 columns: code and details.
+Column "code" show code response; column "Details" have response headers.

 #### Get(id)
 Have 2 fields: